I have always found foundations really hit and miss, but these 4 have been a dream to use, so let’s just dive right in. Shall we?

 This is an oldy but a goldy (perhaps even a holy grail) and I can’t see myself ever getting bored of this foundation.
 It’s talked about everywhere.

 It’s just easy to apply and really buildable for a full coverage.
 It looks so beautifully light and natural on the skin and is perfect for everyday wear.
 This has been around for ages and has always been a hit.

 One thing I would always highly suggest, is purchasing a pump when buying otherwise it can get a little messy.
 I made that mistake!
 I have always replaced this straight away and found it to be my favourite of all the Nars products.
 Are you going to treat yourself?

 You hear about this foundation so often and although it seems like the typical foundation to say you love, it is really true.

-I much prefer this to the MAC Studio Waterweight and find it really good for “in a rush” makeup days.
+I much prefer this to the MAC Studio Waterweight and find it really good for “crap I’m in a rush” makeup days.
 It’s very natural looking and great for bad skin moments.
-I love the natural matte texture it creates without looking heavy.
+The formula creates an ideal natural matte texture without looking thick and heavy.

-I find that a couple of pumps is enough for a full coverage, but is a little more time consuming when blending.
-I love the texture of this foundation and for £12.99 I’d say it was quite a bargain.
-I use the shade Buff and although I use this often, the bottle looks hardly touched.
+I find that a couple of pumps is enough for a full coverage, but is a little more time consuming when it comes to blending.
+Regardless, I love the texture of this foundation and for £12.99 I’d say it was almost a bargain.

 Disclaimer: This post contains affiliate links which allows me to earn a small commission if you use the provided links to make a purchase.
 You will not be charged any extra.
 These links are marked with a *